sidk2/sidk2.github.io/_posts/2025-06-22-hamiltonian-neural-networks.md

 ---

-## A Glimpse at the Bridge: Lagrangian → Hamiltonian
+## Connection to Lagrangian mechanics
 If you’ve done Lagrangian mechanics, you know it starts from another scalar function, the Lagrangian
 \$$  L(q,\dot q) = T(\dot q) - V(q),\$$
 One then applies the Euler–Lagrange equation: